Samurai Jack: Premise

-Samurai Jack tells the story of an unnamed young prince (voiced by Phil LaMarr) from a kingdom set in feudal Japan, whose father (voiced by Sab Shimono as an elder man and Keone Young as a young emperor) was given a magical katana from three gods — Ra, Rama, and Odin — that he could and had used to defeat and imprison the supernatural shapeshifting demon Aku (Mako, and later Greg Baldwin for Season 5).
-Eight years later Aku escaped, took over the land, and held the Emperor hostage, but not before the prince was sent away by his mother to travel the world and train so he could return and use the magic sword to defeat Aku.
-On his return, the prince-turned-samurai faced and almost defeated Aku, but before he could land a finishing blow, Aku placed a time travel curse and sent him into the distant future, anticipating that he would be able to deal with the samurai by that time.
+Samurai Jack tells the story of an unnamed young prince from a kingdom set in feudal Japan, whose father, the emperor of Japan, was given a magical katana from a trinity of gods—Ra, Rama and Odin—that he could and had used to defeat and imprison the supernatural shapeshifting demon Aku.
+Eight years later Aku was freed, took over the land and held the Emperor hostage, but not before the prince was sent away by his mother to travel so that he could train around the world and return with the magic sword to defeat Aku.
+On his return, the prince-turned-samurai faced and almost vanquished Aku, but before he could deliver the final blow, the demon exiles him to the distant future, anticipating that he would be able to deal with the samurai by that time.

-The samurai prince arrives on Earth surrounded in dystopian retrofuturism ruled by Aku.
-The first people he encounters call him "Jack" as a form of slang, which he adopts as his name.
-His given name is never mentioned.
-Jack only has his kimono, geta, and sword to his avail in his adventures.
-Most episodes depict Jack overcoming various obstacles in his quest to travel back to his own time and defeat Aku, and his quest is prolonged occasionally by moments where either he nearly succeeds in returning to his own time, or conversely, Aku nearly succeeds in defeating Jack, only to be undermined by the unexpected.
+The era in which the samurai arrives is a retrofuturistic dystopia where Aku reigns supreme.
+The first people the samurai encounters call him "Jack" as a form of slang, which he adopts as his name; his given name is never revealed.
+Jack only has his kimono, geta and sword to his avail in his adventures.
+Most episodes depict Jack overcoming various obstacles in his quest to travel back to his own time and vanquish Aku; his quest is prolonged occasionally by moments where either he nearly succeeds in returning to his own time, or conversely, Aku nearly succeeds in defeating Jack, only to be undermined by the unexpected.